Mixing in two-dimensional shear flow with smooth fluctuations: Connection to the unstretched space

-Under transformation (\ref{varphi-psi}), points $\pi z/2$ are unchanged, where $z$ is integer.
-In particular this means that the tumbling frequency $\omega$ (\ref{tumbling}) in terms of $\varphi$ and $\phi$ is the same.
+Under the transformation (\ref{varphi-psi}), points $\pi n/2$ (where $n$ is integer) remain unchanged.
+In particular, this means that the tumbling frequency $\omega$ (\ref{tumbling}) in terms of $\varphi$ and $\phi$ is the same.
 The exponents $\rho$ and $\varrho$ differ on a function which value is bounded in time,

 so the Cram\'{e}r function (\ref{kramers}) and the Lyapunov exponent (\ref{lambda}) are the same for PDF of $\rho$.
 Dynamical equations (\ref{homog6},\ref{homog7}) written in terms of $\rho,\varphi$ are